Chocolate Hills: Vegetation

 During the dry season, the grass-covered hills dry up and turn chocolate-brown.
 The vegetation is dominated by grass species such as Imperata cylindrica and Saccharum spontaneum.
-Several Compositae and ferns also grow on them.
+Several Asteraceae and ferns also grow on them.
 In between the hills, the flatlands are cultivated with rice and other cash crops.
 However, the natural vegetation on the Chocolate Hills is threatened by quarrying activities.